-So a significant online presence means you will be subject to the Taxation Act, meaning you have to pay Quebec income taxes Now you, my dear reader, are not running an e-commerce site or some other site that takes $ from Quebecers that you would need to pay income tax on your profits.
+So a significant online presence means you will be subject to the Taxation Act, meaning you have to pay Quebec income taxes.
+This is going to need a tax lawyer to help sort for those businesses affected.
+Now you, my dear reader, are not running an e-commerce site or some other site that takes $ from Quebecers that you would need to pay income tax on your profits.
 Maybe you are just an average Quebecer, going about your daily life in a cubicle, and don’t care.
 Ha!
 Well I’ve got news for you:

 The Act respecting the Québec sales tax is amended so that persons with a significant online presence are required to collect the Québec sales tax.
 To that end, the bill broadens the definition of “establishment” to include the notion of a significant online presence via a website through which sales and service contracts are made or data is collected

 Well now you are paying attention.
 Anyone outside of the province who has that “significant presence” on the web in Quebec will have to charge you Quebec Sales Tax (QST) on their sales.
 The QST is currently 9.975%.
 Ouch!
 If you in Canada and are in need of legal assistance when it comes to organizing your taxes, you may want to check out this website – https://www.canadiantaxamnesty.ca/.

 We are still reading the explanatory notes!
 We haven’t even gotten to the actual bill yet.
 Let’s go to the preamble, which is a more official type of explanatory note: